TadiT7/treble_experimentations_wiki/How-to-build-a-GSI?.md

 - @Dualkem - added the build.sh build guide (point 7).
 - @00p513-dev - Initial changes for 2021
 - @TQMatvey Updated everything to Android 12 and other minor tweaks
+- @evolutech7711 - Reworded some of the guide and removed outdated content (notably the build.sh build guide).